Ensembl/plant-scripts/pangenes/README.md

 ## Troubleshooting

+The standard output of get_pangenes.pl can inform you about potential errors.
+For instance, please pay attention to the number of genes parsed from each input GFF file.
+If one of them yields 0 genes, it might be due to a lack of 'gene' records.
+This can be fixed with

+    plant-scripts/pangenes/bin/gffread/gffread --keep-genes geneless.gff > genes.gff

 If you encounter an error, or the program stops, it is useful to look for error messages in the logfiles.
-As get_pangenes-pl includes 3 other scripts, logs are split in independent files:
+As get_pangenes.pl includes 3 other scripts, logs are split in independent files:

 |script|example logfile|
 |:-----|:-------|